Tribal Consultation

 Substitute Senate Bill 5252 (2022) states that beginning September 1, 2024, school board members, superintendents, and any other staff at school districts that are required to perform Tribal consultation under Title VI of the federal ESSA (P.L.
 114-95, 20 U.S.C.
 Sec.
 1001 et seq., 20 U.S.C.
 6301 et seq.) must take and certify completion of the 3-hour Strengthening Tribal Consultation training focusing on:

-Partners: Governors’ Office of Indian Affairs (GOIA), Tribes, Leaders Congress on Education (TLC), Washington Association of School Administrators (WSSDA), and Washington State Native Education Advisory Committee (WSNAEC).
-Please check PD enroller & OSPI Bulletins for upcoming professional development.
+Partners: Association of Washington School Principals (AWSP), Governors’ Office of Indian Affairs (GOIA), Tribal Leaders Congress on Education (TLC), Washington Association of School Administrators (WSSDA), and Washington State Native American Education Advisory Committee (WSNAEAC).